 Situated deep in the farming area of the Karatu district and nestled right alongside the Ngorongoro Forest, Karatu Simba Lodge is situated approximately 4 km off the main road to the entry of the Ngorongoro Conservation Area.
 Accommodation is in cottages or rondavels with canvas walls and solid attached bathroom and shower, all simply decorated.

 Depart after an early breakfast for the 20-30 minute drive to the Ngorongoro Conservation Area Main Gate.
-Your driver will need to fill in some paperwork, so while you wait for him, you can visit the small information centre.
-You then drive up the narrow, winding road through magnificent trees and foliage to the Crater rim itself - stopping at the view point to take in the most amazing view across the entire Crater.
-The road continues around the Crater rim to the descent road down into the Crater, and within 90 minutes you will be on the Crater floor itself.
+Your driver will need to fill in some paperwork, so while you wait for him you can visit the small information centre.
+You then drive up the narrow, winding road through magnificent trees and foliage to the Crater rim itself, stopping at the view point to take in the most amazing view across the entire Crater.
+The road continues around the Crater rim to the descent road down into the Crater and within 90 minutes you will be on the Crater floor itself.
 The Ngorongoro Crater is on many peoples bucket list of places to see and visit.
 This natural wonder is the largest unflooded, intact volcanic caldera in the world.
-The actual crater is about 20 km across and 600 meters deep, and covers 300 sq km.
+The actual crater is about 20 km across, 600 meters deep and covers 300 sq km.
 Within the rim there are an estimated 30,000 animals, making this one of the densest concentration of wildlife within Africa.
-Stopping for a packed lunch midway through the day, you will explore every inch of the crater floor, before departing tired but happy back to your lodge.
+Stopping for a packed lunch midway through the day, you will explore every inch of the crater floor before departing tired but happy back to your lodge.

-Located on the eastern edge of the central Serengeti, far away from the noise and disturbance of other well-travelled tourist circuits sits Sametu Camp.
+Located on the eastern edge of the central Serengeti and far away from the noise and disturbance of other well-travelled tourist circuits sits Sametu Camp.
 The camp boasts quiet seclusion, panoramic views of the wide open savannah plains and the Ngarenanyuki River meandering near the edge of camp.

 After breakfast, you will depart for the 5 hour drive up through the Serengeti to your next camp, arriving in time for lunch.
-Large herds of buffalo, antelope such as eland, impala, gazelles, topi and kongoni, rhino and family groups of giraffe may be spotted along the way - if you see anything of interest, your guide will stop so that you can take a photo.
-You will arrive at your next camp in time for lunch.
+Large herds of buffalo, antelope such as eland, impala, gazelles, topi and kongoni, rhino and family groups of giraffe may be spotted along the way.
+If you see anything of interest your guide will stop so that you can take a photo and you should arrive at your next camp in time for lunch.
 This tented camp offers quick access to viewing the spectacular drama of the wildebeest river crossings during the long dry season months of July through to October.

-After a siesta, depart for an afternoon game drive across the Northern Serengeti Plains.
+After a siesta you will depart for an afternoon game drive across the Northern Serengeti Plains.
 All year long the Mara River attracts numerous resident wildlife big and small such as large herds of elephant, eland and buffalo.
 Antelopes of many kinds also enjoy the grazing, and lions, leopards and cheetah maintain their territories here throughout the year too.

 Depart with a packed lunch box and head to the Mara River, where if you are patient you may be lucky to witness a river crossing, where literally thousands and thousands of wildebeest surge through the waters in a continuous line.
 The lucky ones make the crossing unscathed, the not-so-lucky ones encounter one of the huge crocodiles who lie in wait for an unsuspecting wildebeest to stray out of the line.